Skip to content

 }

-In the above example, if both condition1 and condition2 are true (logical-AND), then msg will be added to the set of reasons for which exampleProperty has failed.
 To represent a logical-OR, a rule may be repeated with a different set of conditions, and optionally a different reason message.
-In the next example, exampleProperty will fail if condition1 AND condition2 are true, OR condition3 AND condition4 AND condition5 are true.
+In the next example, reasonsRuleB will fail if condition1 AND condition2 are true, OR condition3 AND condition4 AND condition5 are true.
+Different reason messages are reported for the two cases.

 package aptori